fishslicer/minecraft/README.md

 # minecraft
-Minecraft source code for manipulating turtles which are basically virtual machines inside of minecraft.
+Minecraft source code for manipulating turtles which are virtual machines that can be brought into existence by crafting them.